rubynetti/blog/_i18n/en/_posts/running-a-ror-container.md

 #### Publish the ports

-If you open a browser and navigate to localhost:3000 you'll find you can connect to the service.
+If you open a browser and navigate to localhost:3000 you'll find you can't connect to the service.
-That's because right now the container is running totally isolated from the host machine.
-To connect to the service inside it, we need to publish the port used by the service.
+That's because right now the container is running isolated from the host machine.
+To connect to the service inside it, we need to publish the port used by it.

 The _-p host-port:container-port_ option does that, mapping a port on the container to one on the host machine.
 So we can stop rails server